xelixdev/django-pgviews-redux/README.md

 unique index exists on the materialized view.
 To enable concurrent refresh, specify the name of a column that can be used as a unique index on the materialized view.
 Unique index can be defined on more than one column of a materialized view.
 Once enabled, passing `concurrently=True` to the model's refresh method will result in postgres performing the refresh concurrently.
-(Note that the refresh method itself blocks until the refresh is complete; concurrent refresh is most useful when materialized views are updated in another process or thread.)
+Note that the refresh method itself blocks until the refresh is complete; concurrent refresh is most useful when materialized views are used in another process or thread.

+By default, if you pass `concurrently=True` to the model's refresh method without the concurrent index defined, only a warning is logged.
+You can pass `strict=True` to it as well to raise an exception instead (`ConcurrentIndexNotDefinedError`).

 Example: